CITIZENSHIP BY INVESTMENT IN MALTA

 Your family is also welcome to join you.
 You may include your dependent children under 25 years of age and dependent parents over 55 years old in your application.
 Among other good news is a Schengen residence and work permit eligibility.
 Malta also recognizes dual citizenship, so you can still benefit from your current citizenship status.

 Maltese citizenship comes at a certain cost.
 Malta requires the applicant to contribute at least €650,000 to the state.
 Of this contribution, 70 percent goes into the Fund set up by the Government of Malta and run by a board of trustees.
 The rest goes to the consolidated fund.
 Spouses and children must contribute €25,000; unmarried children between 18 and 25 and dependent parents must contribute €50,000 each.

 In addition to that, applicants are required to invest at least €150,000 in bonds or shares from time to time approved by the Maltese Government to be kept for at least five years.
 Finally, applicants are required to make an investment in property of at least €350,000 or enter into a property rental agreement for at least €16,000 per annum, both on five-year contracts.

-At Jane Katkova & Associates we are Canadian immigration experts.
+At Jane Katkova & Associates we are immigration consultant in Toronto.
 We have extensive expertise in helping investors obtain the Maltese citizenship and passport.
 Give us a call, write us a note, and we will get back to you.
 Our team of highly qualified and experienced lawyers will facilitate the process of obtaining the citizenship of Malta for you and your family.
 It’s quick, it’s efficient, and it’s definitely worth the effort.

 For Citizenship By Investment In Malta, entrust all paperwork to us, while you plan your next big Maltese adventure!